The Hurricane!: Production and development

-The crossover event was first announced in July 2010 by series creator Seth MacFarlane at the Comic-Con International in San Diego, California.
+The crossover event was first announced in July 2010 by series creator Seth MacFarlane at San Diego Comic-Con.
 It was the first of its kind in the history of the animated television line-up on Fox.
 Kevin Reilly, the entertainment president of the Fox Broadcasting Company, originally pitched the idea for the crossover, which was inspired by theme nights of comedy shows from the 1980s.
 MacFarlane described the crossover event to be an "enormous challenge" and a "substantial undertaking"; he chose to do one central story line so that each writing staff would not have to write stories for unfamiliar characters.

 He was also willing to do another crossover event if this one receives successful ratings.

 In April 2011, the executives of the Fox Broadcasting Company officially announced that the episode would air on May 1 as part of the Night of the Hurricane crossover, alongside the Family Guy episode "Seahorse Seashell Party" and the American Dad! episode "Hurricane!".
 However, on April 29, it was announced that the crossover event would be removed from the schedule, in response to a series of tornadoes that killed nearly 300 people in the Southern United States.
 The crossover was subsequently replaced by repeats of "I Am the Walrus" from American Dad!, "Brian Writes a Bestseller" from Family Guy, and "Ain't Nothin' But Mutton Bustin'" from The Cleveland Show.
 MacFarlane later agreed with the decisions after being consulted with the executives of Fox, and a spokeswoman for the company later announced that the episode would air the succeeding season.

+Reception

 Ratings

 "The Hurricane!" first aired in the United States on October 2, 2011 as part of the animation television night on Fox.
 It was preceded by episodes of The Simpsons, and its sister shows American Dad! and Family Guy.
 It was viewed by 4.73 million viewers upon its initial airing, despite simultaneously airing with Desperate Housewives on ABC, The Amazing Race on CBS, and a match between the Baltimore Ravens and the New York Jets on NBC.
 "The Hurricane!" garnered a 2.6/6 rating in the 18-49 demographic, according to the Nielsen ratings.